Humanities/Arts Exam > Humanities/Arts Notes > Chapter Notes for Humanities > Chapter Notes - Structural Change

 • The Assamese tea planters refused to provide the necessary financial and other incentives to entice workers to leave their remote homes and come to unfamiliar lands with adverse climates and unfamiliar diseases.
 Instead, they resorted to fraud and coercion, persuading the government to pass laws that aided them in this immoral endeavor.

-• The desire for social factors such as anonymity and the freedom to choose a career can be significant motivators for this relocation.
+• The need for social elements like anonymity and the ability to select a career can strongly encourage this movement.

 Structural Change Class 12 Sociology